mushfoo/puka/docs/RAILWAY_MIGRATION.md

-# Railway + Prisma Migration Guide
+# Railway + Prisma Migration Plan

-This guide explains how to migrate from Supabase to Railway Postgres with Prisma for the Puka Reading Tracker.
+This document provides a comprehensive plan for migrating from Supabase to Railway Postgres with Prisma for the Puka Reading Tracker.
+This is a strategic planning document with implementation guidelines.

 ## Overview